waleed-adel/Boot-loader-with-ELF-file-parser-application/README.md

 ### Boot loader application
 -  Responsible for flashing the data on the STM32 using a modified flash driver and executing it after a successful flashing.

+### Notes
+- There is a folder containing a full boot loader test using Eclipse IDE with STM32 connected to PC using ttl.